pavanrshankar/LexicalAnalyzer/Documentation.md

                   printf(“Class name: ”+class_names[0]);
                }
                else{
-               /* Custom confidence calculation by choosing the class which contains a point closest to data point */ knn.confidenceCalculation(vector data_point) = {
+               /* Custom confidence calculation by choosing class which contains a point closest to data point */ knn.confidenceCalculation(vector data_point) = {
                      for point in knn.nearestNeighbours(new_point){
                         if(point[-1] in class_names){